 In developing ADVANCE, both as a whole and each of its various subsystems, the state of the art of the various technologies was reached.
 In addition, ADVANCE was developed using a series of releases with each new release adding additional functionality to the previous one.
 Thus, each new release of a subsystem had to perform its intended purpose and continue to work with the other subsystems.
 A further complication was that the development was done by a variety of personnel, from different corporate backgrounds operating in distinct, separated geographical sites.
-The end result of all this was to create numerous technical challenges in developing ADVANCE.
-This report documents the technical challenges in developing ADVANCE by noting what they were, what their impact was and how the challenges were met and overcome.
+The end result of all this was to create numerous technical challenges in developing ADVANCE This report documents the technical challenges were met and overcome.
 Readers interested in lessons learned on the RF communications system as well as the TRF algorithms should also read these respective reports.
 This report also documents the achievements that were accomplished in that a dynamic, invehicle navigation system was developed and deployed.